The German Strategy for Adaptation to Climate Change

 - Implementation of adaption measures: On this basis, objectives are formulated and adaptation measures are developed and implemented.

 - Awareness raising: In addition, the awareness of climate change and its consequences shall be raised and key stakeholders shall be made aware of their own actions.

 How is the DAS implemented?

 The federal government has identified four areas of activity for the implementation of the DAS:

-- A comprehensive and interdisciplinary dialogue and participation process was initiated for the development of the strategy already.
+- Dialogue and participation process: A comprehensive and interdisciplinary dialogue and participation process was initiated for the development of the strategy already.
 After the adoption of the Strategy, this process was continued and laid on a broader base.
 Consequently, all key players are involved in the implementation and further development of the DAS.